hashicorp/terraform-plugin-docs/README.md

 * Copy all non-template files to the output website directory
 * Process all the remaining templates to generate files for the output website directory

+You can see an example of the templates and output in [paultyng/terraform-provider-unifi](https://github.com/paultyng/terraform-provider-unifi) and browse the generated docs in the [Terraform Registry](https://registry.terraform.io/providers/paultyng/unifi/latest/docs).

 ### Conventional Paths

 The generation of missing documentation is based on a number of assumptions / conventional paths: